frccode/frccode/docs/Learn/Chapter_4/basic_control_theory.md

 pidController = new PIDController(yourKp, 0.001, yourKd);
 ```

-1. Only add if system doesn't reach exact target
+1. Only add if system doesn't reach exact target or if it feels that the system needs a small "push" to make it to target position
 2. Start very small (1000x smaller than kP)
 3. Increase slowly until steady-state error disappears